Real-Time Neural Video Compression with Unified Intra and Inter Coding: Method

 Most existing NVCs utilize an I-frame model to process the first frame, where intra-coding occurs without any reference.
 A similar situation arises during scene changes, where there is no correlation between previous frames and the current frame.
 In such cases, the P-frame model is forced to employ intra-coding.
 These two scenarios are essentially identical: both involve encoding the current frame without any available reference.

 Moreover, since the number of available P-frames for training is inherently limited, existing models are unable to automatically handle extremely long sequences without external manual intervention, such as inserting I-frames or applying periodic refresh mechanisms.
 Invoking the I-frame model truncates all potential errors through intra-coding, which discards all potentially useful references.
 This leads to the RD performance of IP32 (Intra Period=32 frames) configurations consistently underperforming compared to IP-1 (One Intra frame).
 The manual refresh method \cite{li2024neural} converts accumulated features back to the pixel-domain image, which is then processed by an adaptor to generate new features.
-This approach preserves partial information (only spatial information from the previous frame, while all motion information is discarded) and simultaneously eliminates errors.
+This approach preserves partial information (only spatial information from the previous frame, while all temporal information is discarded) and simultaneously eliminates errors.
 However, this forces the subsequent first P-frame to encode with limited information, making the model treat it as the first P-frame after an I-frame, thereby initiating a new coding cycle.
 This lack of information compels the P-frame model to resort to more intra-coding.
 Yet, the current P-frame model exhibits weak intra-coding capabilities and struggles to effectively balance intra- and inter-coding, resulting in excessively high bitrates for that frame.

-Based on this observation, we argue that a separate I-frame model is unnecessary.
-Instead, a single unified model can handle both intra- and inter-coding scenarios.
-During inference, for the first frame, a blank frame can be fed through an adaptor to generate reference features, enabling the direct use of the model's intra-coding capability.
-As illustrated in Fig.~\ref{fig:intra-inter}, our model processes the first frame by transforming a blank frame into features via an adaptor, which serves as reference input, thus leveraging the model's inherent intra-coding ability.
-For subsequent frames, the same model is reused, but now with informative reference features, allowing it to utilize its inter-coding capabilities predominantly.
+Based on this observation, we argue that a dedicated I-frame model is unnecessary.
+Instead, a single unified model can effectively handle both intra- and inter-coding scenarios.
+During inference, for the first frame, we feed a blank frame through an adaptor to generate reference features, enabling the model to directly use its inherent intra-coding capability.
+As illustrated in Figure~\ref{fig:intra-inter}, the model processes the first frame by converting the blank input into reference features via the adaptor, thereby activating its intra-coding behavior.
+For subsequent frames, the same model is reused with informative reference features, allowing it to primarily exploit its inter-coding capabilities.